xyLotus/DocPy/README.md

 # DocPy
-DocPy is a Python application that runs in a commandline interface environment, made for creating HTML Documents.
+DocPy is a Python application that runs in a commandline interface environment, made for creating HTML documents.

 # Document Editing Commands
 | Command       | Arguments     | Porpuse                                                |